Eric Holder quizzed on twin scandals by House panel

 Panel members also expressed concern at a secret subpoena of the Associated Press (AP) news agency's phone records.

-The justice department revealed last Friday that they had seized the records of several AP journalists during April and May 2012.'Unacceptable and shameful'
+The justice department revealed last Friday that they had seized the records of several AP journalists during April and May 2012.

 Mr Holder gave brief answers to the House judiciary committee's queries on the news agency case.